I'm All Yours: Leak

 The song along with the artwork was leaked on 20 April, but it was soon taken down by IFPI.
 However, Jay uploaded the artwork on his Facebook account later that day.

 Composition

-"I'm All Yours" is a Dance-pop influenced track that lasts for three minutes and thirty eight seconds.
+"I'm All Yours" is a dance-pop influenced track that lasts for three minutes and thirty eight seconds.
 It includes the elements of club beats.
 The song starts with Jay Sean singing "I'm all yours tonight, got a feeling that I can't deny, everything about you gets me high, girl I want this for the rest of my life, I'm all yours".
-When this ends, Pitbull starts his rap.
-The song continues with Jay Sean singing "I'm all yours tonight, got a feeling that I can't deny, everything about you gets me high, girl I want this for the rest of my life, I'm all yours".
-When this ends, Pitbull starts his rap again.
-The song continues with Jay Sean singing "I'm all yours tonight, got a feeling that I can't deny, everything about you gets me high, girl I want this for the rest of my life, I'm all yours".
-When this ends, Pitbull starts his rap again.
-The song finishes with Jay Sean singing "I'm all yours tonight, got a feeling that I can't deny, everything about you gets me high, girl I want this for the rest of my life, I'm all yours".
+When this ends, Pitbull starts his verses.

 Music video

 The music video for "I'm All Yours" was shot with Pitbull in Miami in February 2012 as a high budget video.
 Jay Sean tweeted about the video shoot and gave a sneak peek photograph as well.
 The video features Colombian model Nawal Ayoub, five exotic cars (worth almost a half a million dollars each), a yacht party and cameo from American rapper and co-founder of Cash Money Records, Birdman.
 The video was directed by Gil Green, who had previously directed the video for Jay Sean's 2009 hit single, "Do You Remember".

 The video was premiered on 21 May 2012, during BET's 106 & Park, and had its online premiere on Vevo two days later.